Print/Download [ English | Spanish ]

 - Provide schools with technical assistance and support to ensure comprehensive sexual health education programming is provided to students in accordance with this Policy;

-- Offer school support services through various departments including the Office of Student Health and Wellness and the Office of Teaching and Learning to ensure full implementation of this Policy;
+- Collaborate with departments including the Office of Teaching and Learning, the Office of Student Protections and Title IX, and Office of Early Childhood Education to ensure full implementation of this Policy;

-- Oversee sexual health education curriculum development and materials review for alignment with research-based characteristics of effective sexual health education, the National Sexuality Education Standards, Second Edition and the purpose and objectives of this Policy;
+- Oversee sexual health education curriculum development and materials review for alignment with research-based characteristics of effective sexual health education, the National Sex Education Standards, Second Edition, and the purpose and objectives of this Policy;

 - Ensure schools provide comprehensive sexual health education lessons at every grade level in accordance with this Policy by requiring schools to report compliance on annual Healthy CPS Survey;